 The Ancient Magic of Machu Picchu and Cusco

 The MVP of the “things to do” in the western region of Peru earned a unanimous vote.
-Unlike most tourist attractions, Machu Picchu lives up to the hype – all 2,139 feet of it.
+Unlike most tourist attractions, Machu Picchu lives up to the hype — all 2,139 feet of it.
 Although it is worthy of every penny spent be prepared to dish out some heavy cash, experience a substantial crowd and tackle the often tricky logistics of reaching your destination.
-PeruRail is the easiest bet for travelers journeying to Machu Picchu from Cusco as it offers a 3.5-hour train ride that welcomes views of fantasy-like landscapes and scattered ruins.
+PeruRail is the easiest bet for travelers journeying to Machu Picchu from Cusco as it offers a 3.5-hour train ride that welcomes views of majestic landscapes and scattered ruins.
 Departures from Cusco through PeruRail are known to sell out quickly so book in advance.
 However, another popular option among visitors is to catch a taxi or local bus to take you to the historic town of Ollantaytambo.
 From Ollantaytambo, you can enjoy a 90-minute train ride.
 Aguas Calientes, also known as Machu Picchu Pueblo, rests at the base of Machu Picchu and is a great pit stop before you head up to the mountain.
 You can catch the bus at the Machu Picchu Pueblo Train Station in the town center.
 If you want to start your trek before reaching the grounds, opt to walk the paved road up to Machu Picchu.
 For the more adventurous types, hike the Inca Trail all the way up to the ruins for four to five days complete with camping and strenuous hills throughout the 80-mile trek.

 Sacred Valley is only 15 kilometers north of Cusco with narrow roads leading to colonial towns and villages with Peruvian markets.
 It’s no wonder it has become its own destination among those traveling to the country.
-Take a day trip or spend a few exploring the archaeological sites dotting the gorge.
+Take a day trip or spend a few exploring the archaeological sites dotting the area.

 Plaza de Armas is the beating heart of the town center of Cusco.
 The pulse of the plaza extends to neighboring restaurants, shops and bars and even features daily music and Peruvian dancing among those feeling the rhythm of each beat.
 Historically, the plaza marks the exact center of the Inca Empire.
 Put it on your list and spend a good chunk of your time meandering throughout the plaza.